cornell-colab/Day-1-Introduction/instructions.md

 * In what ways do find the project successful or unsuccessful?
 * What are your questions?

-(We'll continue to refer to the project examples in this list over the next few weeks.)
+(We'll continue to refer to the projects in this list over the next few weeks.)

-### Discussion Post
+### After the Session: Reflection Post

+After we've met, post a new discussion in the [2018 Fellows Discussion Board](https://github.com/orgs/cornell-colab/teams/2018-fellows).
+Address any of these questions:

+* Think about the data (or sources) that will underlie your own project.
+What issues do you foresee you may need to address as you assemble, analyze, and present your data?
+* What are some factors that are important to the success of a digital project that you want to replicate in your own project?
+* What do you want to understood better?
+* What do you want to know how to do?

+Consider the discussions posted by your fellow fellows, and comment on any that you'd like to.